Blog / Recipes

 4. Add the chicken back to the pan.
 Stir in the sauce and continue cooking until the sauce begins to bubble and the chicken is thoroughly coated with sauce.

 5. Gently separate the lettuce leaves.
 Wash and pat the leaves dry.
 Place a large spoonful of the chicken mixture in the centre of the lettuce leaf.
-Roll up the lettuce leaf and garnish with red pepper and green onions.
+Garnish with red pepper and green onions.
 Enjoy!

 Makes 6 servings.